 Current positioning and recent activity of accounts

-- We have slowly reduced exposure to stocks, as a maturing business cycle has historically led to more bouts of market volatility.
+- Reduced exposure to US and non-US stocks, as a maturing business cycle has historically led to more bouts of market volatility.

-- We have also taken advantage of higher interest rates to add to high-quality bonds, as higher yields may lead to stronger returns from bonds over time, and bonds can generally provide some protection from stock market volatility.
+- Added to high quality bonds, as higher yields may lead to stronger returns from bonds over time.

-- Additionally, in an effort to provide protection from inflation, we have held positions in commodities, real estate investment trusts (REITs), and US Treasury Inflation-Protected Securities (TIPS) since 2020, as these investments have tended to hold up well during periods of rising inflation.
+- Held positions in commodities and US Treasury Inflation Protected Securities (TIPS) largely since 2020, as these investments have historically held up well during periods of higher inflation.

 Next steps to consider

 See how a Fidelity professional can help you grow and protect your wealth.

 Access articles, webinars, and ideas on wealth planning and investment strategies.